Last Updated: 1/16/21

 I got this as part of the same deal that included the 120s.
 However, I have since seen eBay infested with these cheap rules, often advertised as "Antique Wooden Slide Rule!"
 Hard to get more bottom of the line than the Lawrence rules, tho.

 Another very nice two-sided plastic rule.
 It lacks the LL01-03 scales of the Sterling, but it has two T scales (T1, T2).
-The green background on some scales is a nice touch.
-The cursor has multiple hairlines, many of which I can't figure out, but two of which are clearly a way to quickly convert from kiloWatts to horsepower.
+The green background on some scales is a nice touch, and seems to be Dietzgen's answer to the "ES" yellow scheme used by Pickett, meant for ease of reading..
+The cursor has multiple hairlines, many of which I can't figure out, but two of which are clearly a way to quickly convert from kiloWatts to horsepower (1 hp = 1.055 kW).
+Some are probably the same π factors seen on the Aristo 970.
 Bought on eBay.

 It has a cracked window and needs some cleaning, but this big Sun Hemmi bamboo rule is otherwise pretty nice.
 The front has LL0, LL/0 (LL00 in more standard notation, the inverse line), K, DF, T, ST, S, C, D, R1 and R2, L. The back has LL/1, LL/2, LL/3, CF, CIF, CI, C, D, LL3, LL2, LL1.
-And, um, yeah, I think the stick was in backwards when I took the picture.
-Makes more sense to have CF and DF on the same side.
-Oddly, there's no A or B. R1 the square root of C, R2 extends that scale (so 9 on C gives 3 on R1 (square root of 9) and 9.49 on R2 (square root of 90)).
+Oddly, there's no A or B. R1 is the square root of C, R2 extends that scale (so 9 on C gives 3 on R1 (square root of 9) and 9.49 on R2 (square root of 90)).
 Bought on eBay.

 Stefan Vorkoetter points out that the scale just inside the B scale converts hours on B into minutes on the inner scale.
 Other front scales convert indicated and true airspeed (correcting for altitude, as airspeed indicators are sensitive to pressure differences).
 On the back are windspeed compensation calculators (as Stefan writes about here), and scales for finding vector components (TAS arrow on x, look next to the degree mark d to get x sin(d) or x cos(d) depending on whether you're looking at the black on white or white on black marks).